 Many candidates will have decided on a topic or area of study before applying for a research degree and are required to attach a research proposal as part of the application procedure.
 We strongly recommend that you discuss the proposed research project with an academic member of staff before making your application.

-To assist with choosing a topic and supervisor, or to discuss your research ideas, prospective candidates may like to explore the research interests of academic staff at Sydney Nursing School or visit Research Supervisor Connect.
+To assist with choosing a topic and supervisor, or to discuss your research ideas, prospective candidates may like to explore the strategic research priorities at Sydney Nursing School or visit Research Supervisor Connect.